Paul McGinn

+Starting his career at Queen's Park in the youth team, McGinn has spent the majority of his career playing in Scotland.
+After leaving Queen's Park in 2012, he played for St Mirren, Dumbarton, Dundee, Partick Thistle and Hibernian, as well as a stint at English club Chesterfield, before joining Motherwell in 2022.
+He made his Scotland debut in 2021.

 Career

 Queen's Park

 Raised in Clydebank, McGinn started his career as a youth player at Queen's Park.
 He made his debut on 2 May 2009, in Queen's Park's 1–0 defeat to Raith Rovers.
 Having come on as a substitute, he was sent off in the 90th minute.

 St Mirren

 On 18 September 2012, McGinn signed for Scottish Premier League side St Mirren until the end of the season, despite interest from Aberdeen and Dundee United.
 On 24 November 2012, he went out on loan to former his club Queen's Park.
 The loan was necessary to give him game time, as he was registered as an amateur and unable to play in the SPL until January.
 He then finished the season on loan to Dumbarton.
 Despite being offered a new contract, McGinn opted to leave St Mirren at the end of the season.

 Dumbarton

 After his successful loan spell, on 4 June 2013, McGinn agreed a one-year deal with Dumbarton.
 In all he made 42 appearances in all competitions that season as the side finished fifth in the Scottish Championship.
 McGinn was also named as part of the 2013–14 PFA Scotland Scottish Championship Team of the Year.